 2. Fulong Beach

 If you want to experience the beaches of Taiwan, this is the beach to go to.
-Golden beaches are rare in Taiwan, and this beach is covered with beautiful gold sand.
+Taiwan rarely has golden beaches, but this one boasts beautiful gold sand.

 3. Shei-Pa National Park

-Taiwan is known for its lush greenery, and the Shei-Pa National Park is a great place for anyone interested in seeing the natural side of the country.
+Taiwan is known for its lush greenery, and the Shei-Pa National Park is a magnificent place for anyone interested in seeing the natural side of the country.

-Encompassing over 50 peaks of Hsuchshan and Dabajian Mountains, this park has some of the best alpine scenery in Taiwan.
+Encompassing over 50 peaks in the Hsuchshan and Dabajian Mountains, this park has some of the best alpine scenery in Taiwan.
 Its 768-sq-km area is filled with hot springs, rivers, rare animals, and native plants.
-Much of it is prohibited to ordinary travelers, but there are three sections you are permitted to enter: the forest recreation areas of Wuling, Guanwu and Xuejian.
+Much of it is prohibited to ordinary travelers, but there are three sections you are permitted to enter: the forest recreation areas of Wuling, Guanwu, and Xuejian.

 If you're a hiker or enjoy camping, Shei-Pa National Park is even more of a must.
 It offers some fantastic multi-day trails that lead deep into the rugged interior of the park.